andrelfmp3/my-linux-config/README.md

 # my-linux-config

 - Blackarch over arch linux
-- Instalation script + custom details
+- Instalation script + wallpapers + custom details
+- Personal use only

 ## Guide from installing from scrach: